“When the reverberations of shock subside in you,

 towards what is difficult, painful and unknown.”

 Yoga helps us feel better on all levels – mind, body and spirit.
 Yoga has helped many people through illness and injury and has helped to keep them calm and balanced through times of crisis and stress.
-Healing Space Teachers have seen how yoga can benefit people living with cancer, working first hand with people going through treatment.
-Because of this, we are committed to offering yoga and relaxation for people living with cancer.
+Healing Space Teachers have seen how yoga can benefit people living with cancer – and now heart disease, working first hand with people going through treatment and recovery.
+Because of this, we are committed to offering yoga and relaxation for people living with these conditions.

 Finding a Yoga class or teacher

-One to one lessons are probably a good place to start if you have had a diagnosis of cancer, especially if you haven’t done any yoga before, if you are still having treatment, or you have any residual symptoms, such as reduced mobility.
+One to one lessons are probably a good place to start if you have had a diagnosis of cancer, or have experienced a heart attack, stroke or living with other cardiovascular disease, especially if you haven’t done any yoga before, if you are still having treatment, or you have any residual symptoms, such as reduced mobility.
 If you have done some yoga, if you are recovering well from your treatment and if you are feeling relatively fit, then you can probably join a general level class, but make sure you have a full discussion with the class teacher first, so that they are able to help you modify your practice or discuss any contraindications with you.
-There are increasing numbers of teachers who have trained with Healing Space, and other organisations, to work with people living with or recovering from cancer, so it’s always worth asking around to see if anyone is available in your area.
+There are increasing numbers of teachers who have trained with Healing Space, and other organisations, to work with people living with or recovering from cancer and heart disease, so it’s always worth asking around to see if anyone is available in your area.

 Have a conversation with your yoga teacher before you turn up to class especially: